 You may also be eligible if you’re an EU national and all of the following apply:

-- You’ve normally lived in the European Economic Area or Switzerland for the past three years (this is also known as being ‘ordinarily resident’);
+- you’ve normally lived in the UK, Gibraltar, EU, Switzerland, Norway, Iceland or Liechtenstein for the past 3 years (this is also known as being ‘ordinarily resident’)

 You will not be able to get a Postgraduate Doctoral Loan if: